estruyf/blog-content/content/posts/2024-11-04-start-testing-your-power-apps-with-playwright.md

 This code checks if the canvas is visible.
 If it is not, the test will fail.

-The app canvas is the main part of the Power App, where all the controls are placed.
-You want to test this part.
+The app canvas is the main part of Power Apps, it is an iframe in which all the controls are placed/loaded.
+Once you have the canvas, you can start interacting with the controls.

 In my example, I want to test whether the gallery is loaded and the items are shown.
 To do this, I have created the following test: